mechano/Kingroon_KP3S_Pro_Marlin_Firmware/README.md

 Input Shaper,
 portrait display.

-NOTE: for BL-Touch put endstop to Z-Max endstop and remove endstop switch from Z-Min.
+NOTE: for BL-Touch put endstop to Z-Max endstop and remove endstop switch plug from Z-Min.